National Reptile of India | King Cobra

 They have the ability to inject 6 ml of venom in a single bite and are very rarely seen.
 King Cobra is extremely fast and agile and they are found in many myths and legends throughout their range through Southeastern Asia.

 It has its own cultural significance, in Hinduism King cobra is also known as Nagas and is considered as divine and worshiped Lord Shiva is often depicted with a cobra coiled around his neck.

 About King Cobra

 Indian Cobra varies in color and can be grey, yellow, tan, brown, reddish, or black.
-It has a larger head and a more narrow hood and the key in identifying them is the presence of a pair of large scales, occipitals, located at the back of the top head, and are a unique feature of a king cobra.
+It has a larger head and a more narrow hood and the key in identifying them is the presence of a pair of large scale, occipitals, located at the back of the top head, and are a unique feature of a king cobra.